-A form of autism that is usually characterised by high intellect, social and communication challenges, a strong focus on particular interests, and sensory sensitivity.
+Asperger's is usually characterised by high intellect, social and communication challenges, a strong focus on particular interests, and sensory sensitivity.
 Asperger's is pronounced with a hard 'G', not with a soft 'G' (as in purge).
-Asperger's is no longer recognised by the DSM-5.
+Asperger's is no longer recognised by the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, which contains descriptions, symptoms and other criteria for diagnosing mental disorders).
+This means that Asperger's is no longer given as a diagnosis in Australia.